proycon/LaMachine/docs/lamachine_pres_2021.md

 * Running ``lamachine-update`` inside a Lamachine environment will update an existing installation and and all software in it
     * (simply invokes ansible again)
-* Or pull fresh new image from your image repository (Docker/Vagrant)
+* Or pull a fresh new image from your image repository (Docker/Vagrant)

 ## Portal